-Typically, the implementation will pre-process the camera description file and will create a separate node with the Name "EnumerationName_EnumEntryName" for each EnumEntry.
-Instead of the EnumEntry itself, a <pEnumEntry> element is placed in the Enumeration node.
+Typically, the implementation will pre-process the camera description file and will create a separate node with the Name "EnumerationName\EnumEntryName" for each EnumEntry.
+Instead of the EnumEntry itself, a <pEnumEntry> element is placed in the EnumEntry node.
 The original name of the EnumEntry is copied to the <Symbolic> element inside the newly created EnumEntry node.
-The index value represented by the EnumEntry is copied to the EnumEntry's <Value> element.
+The index value represented by the EnumEntry is copied to the EnumEntry is copied to the EnumEntry is copied to the EnumEntry.